Step 2: Preparing the Project for Debugging

 1. Make sure the MYOB program database (PDB) files are located in the Bin folder of the MYOB Acumatica instance folder that you are using for this activity (for example, in SmartFix_T270\Bin).

 The PDB files were copied to the Files\Bin folder of the MYOB Acumatica installation folder (such as C:\Program Files\Acumatica ERP\Files\Bin) during the installation process if the Install Debugger Tools check box was selected in the MYOB Acumatica Installation wizard.
-With the check box selected when you create a new instance or update an existing one, the PDB files are copied to the Bin folder of the instance.
+When you create a new instance or update an existing one, these PDB files are copied to the Bin folder of the instance.
 If you did not select the Install Debugger Tools check box during installation, you should remove MYOB Acumatica and install it again with the Install Debugger Tools check box selected.
-For details, see To Install the MYOB Acumatica Tools.
+For details, see MYOB Acumatica Installation On-Premises: To Install the MYOB Acumatica Tools (Optional).

-Tip: A PDB file holds debugging and project state information that allows incremental linking of a debug configuration of your program.
-In general, a PDB file contains the link between compiler instructions and some lines in source code.
+A PDB file holds debugging and project state information that is used for incremental linking of a debug configuration of your program.
+In general, a PDB file contains the link between compiler instructions and lines in source code.

 2. Configure the Web.config file of the instance by doing the following: